jdbosser/GPU-Acoustics/README.md

 You should now be able to run the project:
 ```
-./run.sh
+python3 -m http.server
 ```
-and open the project in a webbrowser.
+and open the project in a web browser.
 If you have firefox, you can run:
 ```
 firefox localhost:8000
 ```

-To leave the virtualenvironment when you are done with your experiments, run
+To leave the virtual environment when you are done with your experiments, run
 ```
 deactivate
 ```

 ## Usage

-The program shows two different views.
+The application shows two different views.
 + Left: **Control view**.
 Here, you can view your uploaded module, zoom in and out, and rotate.
 Note that you are actually not rotating the model in relation to the incoming acoustic signal.
 You are only viewing the geometry from a different angle.
 + Right: **Computation view**.
 This image is the actual image used to compute the target strength, see equation (2) in the [conference paper](https://asa.scitation.org/doi/abs/10.1121/2.0001301).